matthew-brett/msc_imaging/ds009_events.md

 Indeed there are four condition files in the original onsets.

+Investigation reveals these to be more or less these trial types in that order (there are a few mis-classified failed stops).

 ## Balloon analogue risk-taking (BART) task

 Task 1 in the original onsets.